The information in this article applies to:

 The location of the archive folder depends on which version of Chief Architect you are using.

-- In Chif Architect X1, build 3 and later, archive folders are created in the Chief Architect X1 Data folder located in the user's My Documents folder.
+- In Chief Architect X1 and later, archive folders are created in the Chief Architect X1 Data folder located in the user's "Documents" folder.

 When you save your drawing, the Auto Archived Files warning message may open, letting you know how many files are currently in the file's archive for the file and asking if you wish to manage these archived files.
 Managing these files means either deleting old, unneeded archives or backing up these files somewhere off of your computer, such as on an external hard drive or server, or on a CD, DVD or flash drive.